ctrlw/magni/README.md

 The script supports multiple input sources:
 * Mouse
   * Left button: switch to next magnification level (from smaller to bigger, then jump back to first)
-  * Right button: toggle between regular view and colour inversion
+  * Right button: switch between regular view and colour inversion / colour modes
   * Middle button: read out the text on the screen, stop it if already processing
   * Movement: no impact, the mouse is only used for its buttons.
 The recommendation is to prevent the mouse from accidental slipping, e.g. by sticking rubber bumpers on the bottom
 * Keyboard (also supports a small numeric keyboard for the main features)
   * Enter: switch to next magnification level
-  * /: toggle between regular view and colour inversion
+  * /: switch between regular view and colour inversion / colour modes
   * r: read out the text on the screen, stop it if already processing
   * z: zoom in
   * Z: zoom out